pcabreracamara/QTrigdoppler/README.md

         latitude = 48.188
         longitude = -5.708
         altitude = 70

+    2) Set your radio, 9700 or 705.
+Optionally set the CV-I address:

+        ;Icom radio model and CV-I address
+        [icom]
+        ; Acepted models are 705 or 9700
+        radio = 705
+        cviaddress = A4

 ## Operation:
     1) Open TCP connection from your computer to Icom rig using HamLib *rigctld* command: